 Pasco is in the traditional territory of the Palus tribe, a constituent tribe of the Confederated Tribes of the Colville Reservation.
 It is also in the 1855 ceded lands of the Yakama Nation, additionally the Wanapum Band of Priest Rapids and the Walla Walla tribe also utilized the area extensively.
 All are Sahaptin-speaking Plateau people.
-Pasco is in the traditional territory of the Yakama Nation, a Sahaptin-speaking Plateau people (Walker 1998).
-Wanapum and Walla Walla people also used the area (Kershner 2008).
 Traditional Plateau cultures were based on a seasonal round that took advantage of fish runs, game, and root resources, as well as trade, kinship ties, and intermarriage among groups (Walker 1998).
 Prior to historic resettlement, permanent winter villages anchored the seasonal round (Boyd and Hajda 1987).